Description of Program

 For more schedule information, call toll free 1-877-USI-HLTH (874-4584) or 812-461-5217 or e-mail email@example.com

-The enrollment fee for this program is $500 and includes Internet instruction, handouts, study guide and a comprehensive exam (the textbook is not included).
+The enrollment fee for this program is $600 and includes Internet instruction, handouts, study guide and a comprehensive exam (the textbook is not included).
 Partial refunds are available until the start of the class.
 An additional $96.00 charge will be added for pharmacists requesting contact hours.
-Continuing education credit will be available to pharmacists beginning with the April 3rd course offerings.
 NOTE: Pharmacists requesting CEs must request them during registration.

 Information on the textbook will be forwarded upon registration.